lucekp/GPTOrganizer/README.md

 ```

 Replace `YOUR_API_KEY` with your OpenAI API key, and `DIRECTORY_PATH` with the path to the directory you'd like to organize.
+Files will be copied or moved depending on flag specified to the main folder "GPTOrganizer" within same location as target folder for organization.

 ## Options